 The self-paced courses are not an exemption to support.
 Your instructors are available for questioning and quick response.

-Not only can you watch your instructors live, but you can also get the live recording for personal additional studying.
+Not only can you watch your instructors’ live instruction, but you can also get the live instruction recording for personal additional studying.
 In addition to the recordings are the e-books and exam guides.

 - Quality Instructors:

 Manhattan Prep is one online tutor that values good tutoring.
 Instructors in Manhattan Prep are instructors that have been duly examined.
 These instructors have taken the GMAT exams and passed with good grades.

 Princeton Review: Why is it Better than Manhattan Prep?

 However, this curriculum is frequently updated to accommodate changes in the test takers' GMAT exams.
 Not only is this curriculum great, but it has also given proven results from previous learners.

 Princeton Review gives you a whopping 10 full practice tests that are designed like the test takers real GMAT.
 These tests are potent tests that experts in the field compiled.
 The 10 practice test is one of the highest you can get around.

 We have previously mentioned how Princeton’s years of experience are one of the oldest tutors in history.
 They have dealt with several students and have adapted a series of ways to encourage students.
 This allows them to ensure detailed lessons and practical questions that are understandable

 Princeton Review has interactive learning methods.
 They give room for questions from students.
 Even self-paced learners can ask questions from their instructors and get a reply.